SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Exploration Zone, Also Called the Children's Zoo

-The Children's Zoo is where you can learn even more about the animals.
-They have several interactive displays and exhibits designed for learning.
+On your way back toward the entrance from the Outback Trail, you'll pass a playground area before getting to the Exploration Zone, also known as the Children's Zoo, where you can learn even more about the animals.
+They have several interactive displays and exhibits designed for educating visitors.

 The Children's Zoo sign at the SF Zoo

 Here you can watch communities of meerkats and prairie dogs interact.
-You can also step inside the Insect Zoo, visit Hawk Hill, stop by the Animal Resource Center, and learn more at the Family Farm.
+You can also step inside the Insect Zoo, observe the red pandas in their treehouse, visit Hawk Hill, stop by the Animal Resource Center, and learn more at the Family Farm.

 Another popular stop is Carousel Plaza, where you can ride the newly restored Dentzel Carousel.